IT’S FINALLY RHUBARB SEASON

 Sister Pie has a method for their pie crust that creates the most flaky, buttery layers.
 You can see the results in the photograph below.
 It’s basically a very simple laminated dough technique; you fold the dough into thirds and then roll it out again.
 I’d never considered this approach for a pie crust before.
 I’ll definitely be employing this technique again with my next pie.

-LATTICE CRUST – I used a simple lattice made with dough strips cut to a width of 3/4 inch with a fluted pastry wheel.
+LATTICE CRUST – To make this rhubarb cherry lattice pie, I used a simple lattice made with dough strips cut to a width of 3/4 inch with a fluted pastry wheel.
 I found mine at a thrift store, but you can source a similar version here.

 Cherry Rhubarb Pie